c. 1990 – I was seventeen when I wrote this, so it’s juvenilia

 In the ruins of streets Victorians made

-And the only hope of a quick escape
+And the surest route to a quick escape

 Drinking and wishing they’d never stayed